Furniture Glossary®

 Desk:

-A piece of furniture specifically designed for use in an office or work setting.
+A desk is a piece of furniture specifically designed for use in an office or work setting.
 Usually sized and structured to accommodate an individual, desks are equipped with features such as drawers, compartments, and other storage solutions to help keep the workspace organized and efficient.

 Desk and Return: